Garden & Pool

 Dogs are natural swimmers and love to spend time in the water.
 Many pet owners wonder if they should let their dogs swim in a saltwater pool.
 Saltwater pools are becoming increasingly popular because they are easier to maintain and provide a more natural swimming experience.

-However, it is important to consider some safety tips before allowing any dogs to swim in a saltwater pool…or any other body of water for that matter.
+Just as a low concentration of saltwater can feel better on your own skin than a pool with added Chlorine, that same water can be fine on a dog’s skin.
+However, it is important to consider some safety tips before allowing any dogs to swim in a saltwater pool … or any other body of water for that matter.

 Saltwater pools contain salt, which can be harmful to dogs if ingested in large quantities.
 Dogs may also experience skin irritation if they spend too much time in saltwater.
 It is important to monitor your dog’s behavior and health while they are swimming in a saltwater pool.